-- Ensure the Commission carries out its purposes as set out in relevant legislation for the: Teachers' Superannuation Plan, Disability Benefits Plan, Dental Plan, and Group Life Insurance Plan - Exhibit leadership in fulfillment of fiduciary duty - Establish TSC policies - Provide an operational and governance framework; communicate and report on it
+- Ensure the Commission carries out its purposes as set out in relevant legislation for the: Teachers' Superannuation Plan, Dental Plan, and Group Life Insurance Plan - Exhibit leadership in fulfillment of fiduciary duty - Establish TSC policies - Provide an operational and governance framework; communicate and report on it

-Strategic Objective Strategic Action Monitor, evaluate and report on the effectiveness of the TSC's governance structures ensuring compliance with relevant legislation and policies.
+Strategic Objective Strategic Action Monitor, evaluate and report on the effectiveness of the TSC's governance structure ensuring compliance with relevant legislation and policies.
 The Commission follows an annual planning calendar that is part of its Strategic Plan.
-As part of its annual planning, the Commission reviewed, revised and approved its Strategic Plan for 2022-23 in June 2022.
-The Commission reviewed, revised and approved amendments and additions to its Governance Manual at its April 2023 meeting.
+As part of its annual planning, the Commission reviewed, revised and approved its Strategic Plan for 2023-24 in June 2023.
+The Commission reviewed, revised and approved amendments and additions to its Governance Manual at its April 2024 meeting.
 Commission members completed self-assessments and submitted signed conflict of interest declarations.
-At its October 2022 meeting, the Commission collectively reviewed the results of the Canadian Association of Supervisory Authorities (CAPSA) Governance questionnaire to assist in identifying if any gaps exist in its governance processes.
-The Commission met with its plan actuary to review and approve the actuarial method and assumptions to be used for the accounting extrapolations of the Teachers' Superannuation Plan as of June 30, 2023.
-In April 2023, the Commission reviewed its Investment Policy and Objective Statement (IP&OS) to ensure the clarity of its policies and mirrors industry best practices.
-The IP&OS was amended effective July 1, 2023 to reflect the next step for the Commission's investment strategy which added additional risk to the investment portfolio.
+At its October 2023 meeting, the Commission collectively reviewed the results of the Canadian Association of Supervisory Authorities (CAPSA) Governance questionnaire to assist in identifying if any gaps exist in its governance processes.
+The Commission met with its plan actuary to review and approve the actuarial method and assumptions to be applied for the actuarial valuation of the Teachers' Superannuation Plan as of June 30, 2024.
+In April 2024, the Commission reviewed its Investment Policy and Objective Statement (IP&OS) to ensure the clarity of its policies and mirrors industry best practices.
+The IP&OS was amended effective July 1, 2024 to reflect the next step for the Commission's investment strategy which added additional risk to the investment portfolio.

-- Encourage and foster a shared understanding of the TSC's governance structure and organizational processes within government, teacher membership and associated agencies. - The Commission maintains regular communication with the Ministries of Education and Finance with respect to the funding requirements from the General Revenue Fund for the superannuation, disability and benefit plans. - The Commission has a Dispute Resolution Process, which outlines procedures to follow in the event a dispute with the Commission arises.
-Members can access this process on the TSC's website. - The Commission tables separate annual reports that outline its activities, governance and financial reporting for the Teachers' Superannuation, Group Life Insurance and Dental Plans plus activities for the Teachers' Disability Benefits Plan.
+- Encourage and foster a shared understanding of the TSC's governance structure and organizational processes within government, teacher membership and associated agencies. - The Commission maintains regular communication with the Ministries of Education and Finance with respect to the funding requirements from the General Revenue Fund for the teacher superannuation and benefit plans. - The Commission has a Dispute Resolution Process, which outlines procedures to follow in the event a dispute with the Commission arises.
+Members can access this process on the TSC's website. - The Commission tables separate annual reports that outline its activities, governance and financial reporting for the Teachers' Superannuation, Group Life Insurance and Dental Plans.
 The annual reports are widely distributed and accessible on the STSC website for all interested parties. - The Commission produces two annual newsletters.
-One newsletter is for active/inactive members while the other is directed at superannuated members and spousal benefit recipients. - The STSC maintains a website that provides communication material, member forms and pertinent information regarding the operations of the Commission as well as the teacher pension and benefit programs under administration. - Encourage innovation in the identification and analysis of ways to add value and manage risks. - At its June 2022 meeting, the Commission reviewed and revised its Risk Assessment and Management Plan for 2022-23 to identify key risks and how to manage those risks. - The Commission and Management completed Fraud and Error questionnaires and submitted the results to the Provincial Auditor of Saskatchewan for its review. - The Commission monitored the TSF investment performance to measure the pace of the decline of the Fund's assets against the objectives of its de- risking investment strategy.
+One newsletter is for active/inactive members while the other is directed at superannuated members and spousal benefit recipients. - The STSC maintains a website that provides communication material, member forms and pertinent information regarding the operations of the Commission as well as the teacher pension and benefit programs under administration. - Encourage innovation in the identification and analysis of ways to add value and manage risks. - At its June 2023 meeting, the Commission reviewed and revised its Risk Assessment and Management Plan for 2023-24 to identify key risks and how to manage those risks. - During 2023-24, the Commission wrote all Teachers' Superannuation Plan pension recipients and received written confirmation from pension recipients that they are receiving their pension entitlement or confirmed a death occurred. - The Commission received confirmation from its Agents and Advisors that each firm has an employee code of conduct as well as business continuity and disaster recovery plans in place. - The Commission and Management completed Fraud and Error questionnaires and submitted the results to the Saskatchewan Provincial Auditor. - The Commission monitored the TSF investment performance to measure the pace of the decline of the Fund's assets against the objectives of its de-risking/re-risking investment strategy.